Frequently Asked Questions

 What is Pelvic Health Physiotherapy?

-Pelvic Health Physiotherapy focuses on (but not limited to!) dysfunction of the pelvic floor muscles that span the bottom of our pelvis from the pubic bone, tailbone, and sit bones.
+Answer: Pelvic Health Physiotherapy focuses on (but not limited to!) dysfunction of the pelvic floor muscles that span the bottom of our pelvis from the pubic bone, tailbone, and sit bones.
 The pelvic floor muscles have a number of important functions: not letting us lose urine or feces unintentionally, supporting our organs, contributing to core stability, and enhancing sexual pleasure.

 The pelvic floor muscles can become overactive or “tight” and have trouble letting go or be weak and unable to provide adequate support.
 Pelvic floor muscle weakness can manifest as leaking urine when we exercise, laugh, cough or sneeze, leaking stool, pelvic organ prolapse, and back pain.